How to get from Sihanoukville to Phnom Penh

 Sihanoukville to Phnom Penh by Bus

-Most travellers prefer to take the bus to cross the journey from Sihanoukville to Phnom Penh.
-Giant Ibis receives the best reviews and has a good safety record.
-If you wish to travel by bus, we recommend you book with them.
+Airbus and Giant Ibis receive the best reviews and have a good safety record.
+If you wish to travel by bus, we recommend that you book with them.

 Bus schedule from Sihanoukville to Phnom Penh